amesar/mlflow-resources/MLflow_FAQ.md

 Unfortunately there is only the [Javadoc](https://mlflow.org/docs/latest/java_api/index.html).
 There are no examples in [MLflow examples github](https://github.com/mlflow/mlflow/tree/master/examples).

+You can find some Scala examples at [mlflow-examples - scala-spark](https://github.com/amesar/mlflow-examples/tree/master/scala/sparkml).

 ### MLflow Scala Client

 MLflow has a Java client that can be accessed from Scala.